moblets/m-map/readme.md

 You can use any [NodeJs] module.
 Just use ```npm install --save```so the module is added to the ```package.json``` file.

-### 2.6 [icon.png]
+### 2.6 [icon.svg]
 This is the icon used in the FabApp CMS to display the moblet.
 It's also the default moblet icon, if the app creator don't choose a specific icon.
-It must be exactly a **128x128px icon**.

 ### 3 [spec]
 This folder and it's structure is created by [Jasmine] test framework.
 To create this structure, you'll have to install [Jasmine] with ```npm install -g jasmine``` and run ```jasmine init``` in your moblet root folder.